pepegar/mu-workshop/README.md

 Once we have implemented our service logic, it's time to create the `server` app itself.

-To do that we need to move to the `server-app` module where we are going to create 3 files:
+To do that, we need to move to the `server-app` module where we are going to create 3 files:

  - **ServerBoot**: To load dependencies and services required to start the `server`.
 Here we'll place the server **initialization**.
  - **ServerProgram**: With our server program.
 In this file we'll configure the `Mu` server.